ghi-electronics/Documentation/endpoint/hardware/other.md

 Watchdog				|	✓		| ✗				|✗
 Camera					|	✓		| ✗				|✗

+## Boot time

-Also note that our official Endpoint hardware is designed with a tighter image for faster boot.
-Consider boot time when following instructions.
-This is a typical boot time, from power up to a complete boot with a blink LED in .NET, and using board's default user and password.
+Endpoint devices are designed with a tighter image for faster boot.
+This is a typical boot time, from power up to a complete boot with a blink LED in .NET.

  Device 			| Typical boot time
  --- 				| ---